 Translation “is a complex skill requiring several abilities.
 Consequently, extreme care must be exercised in hiring translators or assigning translation tasks to them.
 To do otherwise entails the risk that imprecise or even wrong information will be conveyed.
 Competence in two languages is necessary but not sufficient for any translation task.
 Though the translator must be able to (1) read and comprehend the source language and (2) write comprehensibly in the target language, the translator must also be able to (3) choose the equivalent expression in the target language that both fully conveys and best matches the meaning intended in the source language (referred to as congruity judgment).”

-Certified translators can provide documentation indicating the certifying or assessment body, any subject area expertise, the proficiency level, the specific language combination(s) assessed by translation testing and the direction of translation permitted (see US Federal Coordination and Compliance Section, Procurement Series Translation and Interpretation.
-What Does It Mean to Be a Certified Linguist?).
+Certified translators can provide documentation indicating the certifying or assessment body, any subject area expertise, the proficiency level, the specific language combination(s) assessed by translation testing and the direction of translation permitted.
 Certified translators maintain their certification through continuing education credits and are bound by a code of professional conduct.
 When translation certification exams are not available for a particular language pair, sample translations reviewed by highly-qualified third parties may provide an acceptable practical alternative.

 CONTRIBUTORS AND SUPPORTERS